There was an error with your log in

 You will meet your guide on Day 1 at around 6pm at your hotel in Chamonix for dinner.

-• Medical and travel protection and mountain rescue insurance is mandatory to join this trip.
-To make your booking and traveling experience as carefree as possible, simply choose Redpoint—the official 57hours insurance partner!
+• Activity, injury, and mountain rescue insurance is mandatory, while travel insurance is highly recommended.
+To make your booking and traveling experience as carefree as possible, you’ll be offered to simply insure your trip with Redpoint at checkout.

 • Deposits